 Even the most seemingly minor changes are part of a specific architecture meant to keep your child safe in a crash.

-So what can you do to strike the balance between keeping your little one warm while also keeping him safe in his seat?
+So, what can you do to strike the balance between keeping your little one warm while also keeping him safe in his seat?
 For starters, dress your child in thin, tight, compressible layers.
 Generally speaking, aim to dress your child in 2-4 thin layers, weather dependent, and keep the top layer removable - just in case!
 Fleece is a great top layer that retains heat without adding bulk under the harness, and accessories such as hats and mittens help keep kids warm without interfering with the car seat straps.
+A word of caution: resist the urge to 'size up' as the extra fabric will bunch up under the harness and prevent you from obtaining a proper (snug) fit.

 If the weather calls for it, a simple blanket over the harness tucked in and around them once they are secured in the seat and after properly tightening the harness straps will do the trick.
 Start with a thin receiving blanket and then add a heavier blanket over top, if need be.
 As a note, remove the heavier blanket as your vehicle warms up to prevent your child from overheating.